 Educators value and care for all students and act in their best interests.

 I would like to take a moment and reflect on my examples below.
 These examples are evidence of standard 1 for multiple reasons.
 For example, Harwin Elementary sharing circle highlights the willingness to learn about each student before I start teaching them.
-I spend time knowing my students and ways they can improve from the past lesson onwards.
+I spent time knowing my students and ways they can improve from the past lesson onwards.
 I would say the moment I realized that I was working towards standard 1 on a regular basis was through dealing with a student crying during my Coaching Teacher’s lesson.
 I took the student out of the class and listened to the student’s personal life.
 I spent time knowing my student’s background and building upon it by implementing lessons like poetry as a therapeutic session for all my students.

 - On the first day of Harwin Elementary, I facilitated a sharing circle with my small group of grades 3 students.
-By doing this, I really took interest when they talked about some things they like to do outside of school and implemented them into my lesson plans.
+By doing this, I really took interest when they talked about some things they liked to do outside of school and implemented them into my lesson plans.

 - I spent my reading week trying to know my students.
 I did not have to go in reading break week but I wanted to go.
 I took that initiative to see my students in my grade 5/6 class.